 AT&T, Verizon, CenturyLink and Windstream are top providers

-Each company on the 2014 U.S. Incumbent Carrier Ethernet LEADERBOARD has achieved either a LEADERBOARD rank or a Challenge Tier citation on the 2014 U.S. Carrier Ethernet LEADERBOARD.
+Each company on the 2015 U.S. Incumbent Carrier Ethernet LEADERBOARD has achieved a rank on the 2015 U.S. Carrier Ethernet LEADERBOARD.

 Other companies in the Incumbent Carrier segment include the following (in alphabetical order): Cincinnati Bell, FairPoint, Frontier, Hawaiian Telecom, TDS Telecom and other incumbents selling retail Ethernet services in the U.S. market.

 Detailed Ethernet share results for the U.S. market and by provider segment – Incumbent Carrier, Competitive Provider, Cable MSO – plus in-depth share analysis are available now exclusively through Vertical Systems Group’s ENS (Emerging Networks Service) Research Programs.